hipony/enumerate/README.md

 An adapter for "range-like" (and more) things which provides a range with a value type of struct with `index` and `value` members representing respectively the position and the value of the elements of the passed range.

-It resembles the `views::enumerate` proposal vaguely, but not based on C++20 ranges.
+It's partially based on the `views::enumerate` proposal, but extends its features greately.

 ```cpp
 #include <hipony/enumerate.hpp>